Facilities | Projects | Software | Data | Publications | Photos from the field | Map | Geography

 Late Glacial through Early Holocene environments inferred using pollen from coprolites and sediments recovered from Paisley Caves, Oregon.
 Study by Chantel Saban et al. in Quaternary Research.

-Current and recent funding from:
+Current funding from:

 Other stuff